EyeofBeholder-NLeSC/play-around-sample-set/README.md

 # play-around-sample-set
-Repository to keep the jupyter notebooks for experimenting the sample dataset of user profile.
+Repository to keep the jupyter notebooks for experimenting the sample dataset.